kissgyorgy/my-stars/README.md

 - [CapitalF/gridfan](https://github.com/CapitalF/gridfan) - A controller script for the NZXT Grid+ v2 fan controller
 - [ansible/ansible-examples](https://github.com/ansible/ansible-examples) - A few starter examples of ansible playbooks, to show features and how they work together.
 See http://galaxy.ansible.com for example roles from the Ansible community for deploying many popular applications.
 - [trimstray/nginx-admins-handbook](https://github.com/trimstray/nginx-admins-handbook) - How to improve NGINX performance, security, and other important things.
-- [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey for GPG and SSH
 - [apereo/cas-webapp-docker](https://github.com/apereo/cas-webapp-docker) - Apereo CAS Server web application running inside a docker container.
 - [pi-hole/docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) - Pi-hole in a docker container
 - [pi-hole/pi-hole](https://github.com/pi-hole/pi-hole) - A black hole for Internet advertisements